 When buying piglets, keep these guidelines in mind.

-- Buy from a trusted source ( Someone with good track records of selling healthy piglets)
+- Buy from a trusted source (Someone with a good track record of selling healthy piglets)

 - Also, buy piglets that have undergone several vaccination processes.